Dev-Tams/hello-api/README.md

 # Hello API

-This is a basic Laravel project that exposes an API endpoint to greet visitors, show their IP address, city location, and the current temperature in that city.
+This is a basic Laravel project that exposes an API endpoint to greet visitors, show their IP address, city location, and the current weather data in that city.

 ## Features